Aspasia1337/IATResolution/README.md

 </p>

 At this point, there is no ambiguity left.
-The binary does not rely on the PE import table at all, it builds, validates, and exclusively uses its own **runtime-resolved IAT**.
-This definitive evidence closes the case: the import table has been rendered invisible to static analysis and fully reconstructed at runtime, a technique a technique that significantly reduces the usefulness of purely static analysis and requires runtime observation.
+This confirms that the binary does not rely on the PE import table but instead builds and uses its own runtime-resolved IAT, a technique that significantly reduces the usefulness of purely static analysis and requires runtime observation.

 ---
 ## Annotating Runtime-Reconstructed Import Strings in IDA Pro